Kangaroo Island

 Dudley Wines

 Dudley Wines is Kangaroo Island’s pioneer winery, established in 1997.
 Their cliff-top cellar door and function room are situated only 15 minutes drive from Sea Dragon Kangaroo Island.
 Guests can sample their range of wines while enjoying a platter of regional produce or gourmet wood-oven pizza.
-Private transfers for tasting and lunch can be arranged for Sea Dragon guests.
+A visit to Dudley Wines is part of our On-Site and Nearby activities program for Experience guests.

 False Cape Wines

 False Cape Wines has recently built a new cellar door restaurant overlooking their vineyard at Willson River.
 With a great value, high-quality range of wines they offer a range of tasting experiences accompanied by gourmet pies and platters.
 False Cape Wines is only 15 minutes from us.
-Private transfers for tasting and lunch can be arranged for Sea Dragon guests not self-driving
+A visit to False Cape Wines is part of our On-Site and Nearby activities program for Experience guests.

 Kangaroo Island Brewery